How Many Cups Is 64 Oz

 While the focus here is on the conversion between fluid ounces and cups, it's beneficial to understand other related units of volume.
 These include:

 Understanding the relationships between these units allows for more versatile conversions.
-For instance, you could easily convert 64 fluid ounces not only to cups but also to pints, quarts, or even gallons.
+Take this: you could easily convert 64 fluid ounces not only to cups but also to pints, quarts, or even gallons.

 Step-by-Step Guide to Converting Fluid Ounces to Cups